-So, I always just start by asking myself this question: How can I take more of an emotional risk with this?
-Like I said, I either get personal and tell a more personal story that feels a little bit vulnerable to tell.
-I get more specific about how something shows up in my life, or the lives of people around me.
-And I take the risk of giving a specific example that people may or may not resonate with, or that might make people feel called out or make me feel called out.
+So I always just start by asking myself this question.
+How can I take more of an emotional risk with this?
+And like I said, I either get personal and tell a more personal story that feels a little bit vulnerable to tell, I get more specific about how something shows up in my life or the lives of people around me, and I take the risk of giving a specific example that people may or may not resonate with or that might make people feel called out or make me feel called out.

 There it is, the emotional risk.

-Another question that I ask myself, when I'm about to say something, when I'm about to talk about something, is: What's the more honest version of what I'm trying to say?
+Another question that I ask myself is when I'm about to say something, when I'm about to talk about something, I ask myself, okay, what's the more honest version of what I'm trying to say?

 Let's say I'm talking about goal setting.
-I want to talk about, I want to write copy, about an aspect of goal setting that I want to teach my people about.

-Instead of talking about 'this is why it's so important to set goals and this is probably what you're doing wrong with goal setting,' I ask myself: How would I say this if I were telling a more honest version of this topic?
+I want to talk about - I want to write copy about an aspect of goal setting that I want to teach my people about.
+And instead of talking about this is why it's so important to set goals and this is probably what you're doing wrong with goal setting, I ask myself, how would I say this if I were telling a more honest version of this topic?

 How can I be more real about this?
 What would be a way of saying this without any bullshit?
 That's one of my favorite questions.
 How can I be more real?
 What's a more honest version?
 What's the version of this without bullshit, without pretension?

-When I just kind of fling that question out there for my brain to play with, it always comes up with something really interesting.
-It always comes up with, "Oh, you know what?
-Here's how I'm going to get real about this.
-Here's the part where I'm going to be really honest about the thing that would be so much easier to pretend to be more whatever; more socially appropriate, more polite, less risky."
+And when I just kind of fling that question out there for my brain to play with, it always comes up with something really interesting, always comes up with like, oh, you know what, here's how I'm going to get real about this, here's the part where I'm going to be really honest about the thing that would be so much easier to pretend to be more whatever, more socially appropriate, more polite, less risky.

-I'm telling you the complete truth.
+I can tell you that basically, I actually - I'm telling you the complete truth.
 I actually stop and ask myself this exact question in probably two thirds of the emails that I send to my people.

-Literally, if you're on my email list and you've ever thought, "Oh, my God, her emails are so good," it's literally because I stop, before I start writing, and I ask myself, "Okay, I want to talk about a thing, what's the most honest version of that that I can talk about?
+That literally - if you're on my email list and you've ever thought, "Oh my God, her emails are so good," it's literally because I stop before I start writing and I ask myself, okay, I want to talk about a thing, what's the most honest version of that that I can talk about?
 What's the real version?
-How do I say this without bullshit?"
+How do I say this without bullshit?

-And that, these questions, point my mind to where I was trying to pretend.
-Where I was trying to put a little distance, a formality, and performativeness, between me and my audience.
-I just sweep that layer away, and what it has the effect of, is pulling you in closer to me.
+And that - these questions point my mind to where I was trying to pretend, where I was trying to put a little distance, a formality and performativeness between me and my audience.
+And I just sweep that layer away and then what it has the effect of is pulling you in closer to me.

-I imagine I'm pulling my chair up closer to you, to be like, "Listen, I don't tell everybody this, but this is what's really going down.
-I trust you, so I'm going to tell you the version without bullshit."
-That is the effect that that has, and that is what gets people being like, "Wow, this is actually interesting for me to read."
+It's like I imagine I'm pulling my chair up closer to be like, listen, I don't tell everybody this but this is what's really going down.
+I trust you, so I'm going to tell you the version without bullshit.
+That is the effect that that has, and that is what gets people being like, wow, this is actually interesting for me to read.